-If a student earned credits at a previous institution(s) that will be accepted toward his/her degree, those accepted hours will be included as attempted and completed hours for the purposed of satisfactory progress.
+If a student earned credits at a previous institution(s) that will be accepted toward their degree, those accepted hours will be included as attempted and completed hours for the purpose of satisfactory progress.

 Attempted Hours

 For the purpose of this policy attempted hours include: withdrawals, audited classes, incompletes, repeats, failed classes and classes taken for credit.